joeynguyen/dotfiles-starter/README.md

 # dotfiles-starter

-A zsh focused dotfiles starter template
+A zsh-focused dotfiles starter template for MacOS, but lots of configurations are compatible with Linux.

+Linux support may be added in the future but no guarantees.
+Create a Pull Request if you want to help make it happen sooner.

 ## Getting started